OortCloudd/CorneaNet-AI/README.md

 - **Next Steps**: Improving model generalization by combining tabular metadata with images and fine-tuning for diverse patient populations

 ## 📝 Publications
 This work has led to two peer-reviewed papers published in ophthalmology and medical AI journals, validating the project’s impact and methods.
 See my GitHub profile for titles and links or contact me for details.
+You can also visit my website nassimlouissi.com for more

 ---